bhardwajRahul/starskey/README.md

 # starskey
-Package for fast embedded key-value storage.
-LevelDB-WiscKey inspired.
+Starskey is a fast embedded key-value store package for GO!
+Starskey implements a multi-level, durable log structured merge tree.